qwerty1423/no-autopilot-mod/README.md

 Ascent/descent rate limits and target altitude can be configured with keyboard while flying.

 Target bank angle can be set so that plane turns in a circle.
-Should be useful for Medusa.
+Should be useful for Medusa, for easier loitering.

+Large stick inputs will disengage the autopilot.

 The mod can also override fly by wire, allowing you to perform better cobra manoeuvres or snap your wings.